Just when I thought sandwiches couldn't get any better...this French onion grilled cheese worked its way into my life. And stomach.

 - White cheddar cheese (or Swiss) to go inside the sandwiches

 - First things first: cut your onions into thin strips.
-Heat olive oil in a medium or large pan on medium heat.
+Heat olive oil in a medium or large pan (or ideally, a cast iron skillet) on medium heat.
 Add the onions, stir well, and let cook for 20 minutes.
 Stir every few minutes and be very careful the onions don't burn!
 Turn the heat down if they cook too fast–low and slow is key!

 - Next, you'll add some butter.
 Stir well, and continue the cooking and stirring process for another 20 minutes.